hikerthon/hikuu-backend/README.md

 ```

 ### Step 2
-If FCM account server is not configured, go to firebase console to aquire a account service json file and put it under fcm folder and name it hikoo.json.
+If FCM account server is not configured, go to firebase console to acquire a account service json file and put it under fcm folder and name it hikoo.json.

 ### Step 3
 Create ormconfig.json